Geezeo/gzo/README.markdown

 client = Geezeo.c
 ```

-You will need local credentials set up if you wish to record to the VCR
+You will need local credentials set up if you wish to record VCR cassettes
-cassettes (see below).
+(see below).

 ## Contributing